CovertLab/WholeCellEcoliRelease/environment/README.md

 Now things have started to run.
 You will see in the environment tab that it has sent two messages out along the `environment_broadcast` topic:

-    <-- environment_broadcast: {'run_for': 1, 'molecule_ids': ['blue', 'green', 'red', 'yellow'], 'id': u'1', 'message_id': 0, 'concentrations': {'blue': 12, 'green': 11, 'red': 44, 'yellow': 5}, 'event': 'ENVIRONMENT_UPDATED'}
+    <-- environment_broadcast: {'run_for': 1, 'id': u'1', 'message_id': 0, 'concentrations': {'blue': 12, 'green': 11, 'red': 44, 'yellow': 5}, 'event': 'ENVIRONMENT_UPDATED'}
-    <-- environment_broadcast: {'run_for': 1, 'molecule_ids': ['blue', 'green', 'red', 'yellow'], 'id': u'2', 'message_id': 0, 'concentrations': {'blue': 12, 'green': 11, 'red': 44, 'yellow': 5}, 'event': 'ENVIRONMENT_UPDATED'}
+    <-- environment_broadcast: {'run_for': 1, 'id': u'2', 'message_id': 0, 'concentrations': {'blue': 12, 'green': 11, 'red': 44, 'yellow': 5}, 'event': 'ENVIRONMENT_UPDATED'}

 These are in turn received by the simulation, each responding to the message given by its id:

-    --> environment_broadcast: {u'run_for': 1, u'molecule_ids': [u'blue', u'green', u'red', u'yellow'], u'id': u'1', u'message_id': 0, u'concentrations': {u'blue': 12, u'green': 11, u'yellow': 5, u'red': 44}, u'event': u'ENVIRONMENT_UPDATED'}
+    --> environment_broadcast: {u'run_for': 1, u'id': u'1', u'message_id': 0, u'concentrations': {u'blue': 12, u'green': 11, u'yellow': 5, u'red': 44}, u'event': u'ENVIRONMENT_UPDATED'}

-This message tells the simulation what its molecule ids are, the respective concentrations, and how long to run for.
-Upon receiving this message it begins the simulation and runs it for the given amount of time (`run_for`).
+This message tells the simulation what its molecule ids are, the respective concentrations, and how long to run until.
+Upon receiving this message it begins the simulation and runs until it reaches the given time step (`run_until`).
 Once it completes this segment of execution, it responds with a message on the `environment_listen` topic detailing the local changes to concentrations it has calculated:

     <-- environment_listen: {'message_id': 0, 'time': 1, 'changes': {u'blue': 1, u'green': 6, u'yellow': 3, u'red': 2}, 'event': 'SIMULATION_ENVIRONMENT', 'id': '1'}